-We currently manage more than 1300 active resource consents to take and use water in the Bay of Plenty (unless it is a prohibited activity).
+We currently manage more than 1200 active resource consents to take and use water in the Bay of Plenty.
 These include for town drinking water, electricity supply or industrial use, horticulture, and agriculture.
-Sixty-seven consents are held for local water supply, seven are held by water bottling companies.
+Sixty-seven consents are held for local water supply and seven are held by water bottling companies.

-Regional Council also has a scientific monitoring and modelling programme in place to increase our understanding of recharge rates, water use impacts and surface water connections in the region's aquifers.
+Council’s Regional Natural Resources Plan and Proposed Plan Change 9 inform water allocation in the region.
+For groundwater the allocation limit is based on 35 percent of residual average aquifer recharge.
+Council also has a scientific monitoring and modelling programme in place to increase our understanding of recharge rates, water use impacts and surface water connections in the region's aquifers.
 Investigations into specific aquifers are carried out as part of our resource consent process.

 Our groundwater monitoring network currently includes 54 water level monitoring bores and 22 bores that we collect water quality data from.
 We monitor rainfall and river water entering and leaving the aquifers, and people’s consented use of groundwater and surface water.